 Doing v being:a constant balancing act which is ongoing in our busy lives here at Cotna.
 But we have also started to structure this by organising yoga courses, meditation & other awareness-raising sessions to bring in more appreciation of our surroundings, stillness, awareness in the midst of activity.

-WWOOF: We are host members of World Wide Opportunities on Organic Farms and welcome the help of volunteers in return for on-the-job teaching, food & accommodation.
-For more details see WWOOF website.
+WWOOF: We are host members of World Wide Opportunities on Organic Farms and warmly welcome the help of volunteers in return for on-the-job teaching, food & accommodation.
+In fact, we rely on our fantastic woofers to help us keep Cotna going!
+See our volunteering page for more information and stories of past wwoofing exploits.
+For more details about wolfing and how to join up, see the WWOOF website.